Renantis Auchrobert Wind Farm Community Fund

 The fund provides grants to support a wide range of community activity and development that are broadly charitable.
 All projects must clearly be benefitting those who live within the area of benefit.

-Match funding: Grants can cover 100% of project costs but applicants are encouraged to seek other sources of funding for part of the cost.
-This might include applicants raising some funds through their own fundraising activities or contribute from existing reserves.
-The Fund should not displace funding that could be obtained from other sources but should be used to support applications to other funders where possible.
+Match funding: Grants can cover 100% of project costs up to £5,000.
+Applications for project costs over £5,000 will require 50% match funding.
+This might include applicants raising some funds through their own fundraising activities or contributing from existing reserves.
+The fund should not displace funding that could be obtained from other sources but should be used to support applications to other funders where possible.